16 Essential Tennessee Distilleries Near Nashville

 Chattanooga Whiskey set out to do nothing less than to establish a brand new subset of whiskey that they call “Tennessee High Malt.”
 It still contains enough corn to qualify as bourbon, but the founders of the company all came from beer brewing backgrounds, so they love malted barley.
 The high barley content contributes unique chocolate, sweet tea, and buttery toast notes to their flagship product, and the crew continues to experiment with all sorts of recipes at their original small facility.
 The large production site isn’t open for tours, but the cozy Experimental Distillery offers tours and tastings every day.

-Love Boat, he’d like to think he’d be Julie, your cruise director.
+Chris Chamberlain is a food, drink, and travel writer.
+If Nashville was the Love Boat, he’d like to think he’d be Julie, your cruise director.
 In truth, he’s probably more of a Gopher.
 Join him on the Lido Deck on Twitter @CeeElCee.